albertski/acts_as_ocenieable/README.md

 # ActsAsOcenie

 Acts as Oceniable is a Ruby Gem written for adding ratings to Rails/Active models.
-Ocenie in Poslish means: rating or review
+Ocenie in Polish means rating or review.

 This gem is based off of acts_as_votable.